 Chapter 16 - Marooned

 Cameron and I utilized the cover of darkness to make our way into position.
 We bestowed patience into the landscape, taking a treasure chest of time to find the third stop for the morning train.
 The night sky greeted our early arrival, painting swirls of glowing dust into the corners of the frame.
-We both knew we would be waiting for hours on end for the commotion of the steam engine.
+We both knew we would be waiting for some time for the commotion of the steam engine.
 Our eyes diverting the attention of our focus for the slight flash of light off in the distance from the corrupt lighthouse that stood prior to our train stop.

 CAMERON: I've never been out here this early in the morning, it's quite peaceful.
 I can't imagine how it was before NightLight.